-After considering the party comments, the Commission determines the following:
+After considering the party comments and further analysis, the Commission determines the following:

-- 1. All host customers receiving SGIP incentives shall be required to enroll in a qualified DR program, which is listed in Appendix E. This is a sub-set of the qualified DR programs that meet criteria established in D.23-12-005 that best serves SGIP program implementation. - 2.
-Enrollment and participation in a qualified DR program must be maintained for a project's 10-year permanency period. - 3.
-This list of qualified DR programs will be maintained by the PAs on the SGIP website and updated as the list of "qualified" DR programs gets updated by the Commission or the IOUs as per D.23-12-005 direction, or by the PAs through Tier 2 Advice Letter. - 4.
-SGIP PAs are directed to add to the list any qualified DR programs that may be offered to statewide customers by other electric providers. - 5.
-PAs may exempt an applicant from this DR participation requirement if: - a.
-Customers do not have access to qualified DR programs; or - b.
+- 1. All host customers in any storage budget category receiving SGIP incentives shall be required to enroll in a qualified DR program listed in Appendix E. This is a subset of the qualified DR programs that meet criteria established in D.23-12-005 that best serves SGIP program implementation. - 2.
+Enrollment and participation in a qualified DR program must be maintained for a project's 10-year permanency period.
+The SGIP participant may disensell from an approved qualified DR program to join another approved DR program but must always be enrolled in a SGIP qualified DR program. - 3.
+This list of qualified DR programs will be maintained by the PAs on the SGIP website and updated as the list of

+- "qualified" DR programs gets updated by the Commission or the IOUs as per D.23-12-005 direction, or by the SGIP PAs through Tier 2 Advice Letter. - 4.
+SGIP PAs are directed to request to add to the list any qualified DR programs that may be offered to statewide customers by other non-IOU electric providers. - 5.
+PAs, in consultation with the SGIP working group, may exempt an applicant from this DR participation requirement if: - a.
+Non-IOU customers do not have access to qualified DR programs; or - b.
 Customers would have to forfeit a low-income rate to join a DR program. - 6.
-Enrollment in ELRP does not satisfy this requirement, but dual enrollment in ELRP in addition to one of the eligible qualified DR programs is allowed, as consistent with applicable DR dual enrollment rules.
+Enrollment in ELRP does not satisfy this requirement, but dual enrollment in ELRP in addition to one of the eligible qualified DR programs is allowed, as consistent with applicable DR dual enrollment rules. - 7.
+For SGIP participants in POU service territories, an SGIP approved qualified DR program should conform to the following: (1) the storage device would shift onsite energy use to off-peak time periods or reduce demand from the grid by offsetting or lowering some or all of the customer's onsite energy demand, (2) the DR program is not a Reliability Demand Response Resource (RDRR) that is use-limited; and (3) the load impact from the storage device can be accurately measured and evaluated.